-Corresponding author: ming.chen@hunnu.edu.cn Received January 14, 2022 | Accepted March 7, 2022 | Posted Online March 24, 2022
+Corresponding author: ming.chen@hunnu.edu.cn

-In this Letter, we have experimentally verified a low-complexity subcarrier pairwise-averaging (SPA)-enhanced channel estimation (CE) method for small-size fast Fourier transform (FFT) non-Hermitian symmetric orthogonal frequency-division multiplexing (NHS-OFDM) transceivers.
-Compared with intra-symbol frequency averaging (ISFA), more than 20% look-up tables and 10% logic power consumption can be saved.
-The least-square (LS), ISFA, and SPA CE methods are compared by offline and real-time digital signal processing approaches.
-The results show that the receiver sensitivity of the SPA NHS-OFDM transmission system with 64/128-point FFT can be improved by more than 1 dB at the bit error rate of 3.8×10^{-3} compared to the LS.
+In this letter, we have experimentally verified a low-complexity subcarrier pairwise-averaging (SPA) enhanced channel estimation (CE) method for small-size FFT non-Hermitian symmetric orthogonal frequency-division multiplexing (NHS-OFDM) transceivers.
+Compared with intra-symbol frequency-averaging (ISFA), more than 20% look-up tables and 10% logic power consumption can be saved.
+The least-square (LS), ISFA and SPA CE methods are compared by offline and real-time digital signal processing (DSP) approaches.
+The results show that the receiver sensitivity of the SPA NHS-OFDM transmission system with 64/128-point FFT can be improved by more than 1 dB at the bit error rate of 3.8e-3, compared to the LS.

-Keywords: NHS-OFDM; least-square; intra-symbol frequency-averaging; subcarrier pairwise-averaging.
-DOI: 10.3788/COL202220.050601
+Keywords: NHS-OFDM; least-square; intra-symbol frequency-averaging; subcarrier pairwise-averaging DOI: 10.3788/COL202220.050601